Home/Grammar exercises/Advanced English

 Contractions (it’s, don’t, they’re) are fine in informal English but inappropriate in IELTS Task 2 academic essays, TOEFL independent writing, and Cambridge C1/C2 formal writing tasks.
 Using them signals a failure to register-shift — one of the subtler things that separates a Band 6 essay from a Band 7.

-Cambridge Use of English also tests contractions directly in Part 2 (open cloze), where students must recognise whether a contracted or full form fits the context.
+Cambridge Use of English also tests contractions directly in Part 2 (open cloze), where students must recognize whether a contracted or full form fits the context.
 Understanding the grammar behind contractions — not just their spelling — is what this exercise is really training.

 READY TO PRACTICE?
 LET’S GO!